surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ## Oscillator algorithms

-Surge provides 8 different oscillator algorithms, each capable of generating sound in different ways with a different set of controls.
+Surge XT provides 8 different oscillator algorithms, each capable of generating sound in different ways with a different set of controls.
 They're not just different waveforms.